 Following recommendations made by Senator Murray in his 2008 Review of Operation Sunlight, the government agreed to provide a more comprehensive report to the Parliament on the use of the advance.
 The report covers all amounts issued, not only those remaining as a final charge.
 It is subject to review by the Australian National Audit Office and, like its predecessor covering the amounts issued as a final charge, is referred to legislation committees considering estimates.
 The report is also considered in committee of the whole on a motion that the statements of expenditure be approved.
 This does not have the effect of authorising the expenditure, which is authorised by the original appropriation.
 Rejection of such a motion would signify dissatisfaction with a statement as an accountability document.

-As determinations allocating funds under the Advance are not subject to disallowance, the Scrutiny of Bills Committee regularly draws the provisions to the attention of senators: see, for example, Scrutiny Digest 4 of 2019, paragraphs 1.19 – 1.24.
+[update: As determinations allocating funds under the Advance are not subject to disallowance, the Scrutiny of Bills Committee regularly draws the provisions to the attention of senators: see, for example, Scrutiny Digest 4 of 2019, paragraphs 1.19 – 1.24.
 The committee has long been critical that these determinations are not disallowable, with the issue also being picked up in the final report of the Scrutiny of Delegated Legislation Committee's inquiry into the Exemption of delegated legislation from parliamentary oversight in March 2021.

 fees for licences or services